Military dictatorship in Brazil: Divisions within the officer corps

-The armed forces' officer corps was divided between those who believed that they should confine themselves to their barracks, and the hard-liners who regarded politicians as willing to turn Brazil to communism.
-The victory of the hard-liners dragged Brazil into what political scientist Juan J. Linz called "an authoritarian situation."
-However, because the hard-liners could not ignore the counterweight opinions of their colleagues or the resistance of society, they were unable to institutionalize their agenda politically.
-In addition, they did not attempt to eliminate liberal constitutionalism because they feared disapproval of international opinion and damage to their alignment with the United States.
-The United States as bastion of anticommunism during the Cold War, provided the ideology that the authoritarians used to justify their hold on power.
-Washington also preached liberal democracy, which forced the authoritarians to assume the contradictory position of defending democracy, while destroying it.
-Their concern for appearances caused them to abstain from personal dictatorship by requiring each successive general-president to hand over power to his replacement.
+The armed forces' officer corps was divided between those who believed that they should confine themselves to their barracks and the hard-liners who regarded politicians as willing to turn Brazil to Communism.
+The hard-liners' victory dragged Brazil into what political scientist Juan J. Linz called "an authoritarian situation".
+But because the hard-liners could not ignore their colleagues' opinions or societal resistance, they could not institutionalize their agenda politically.
+In addition, they did not attempt to eliminate liberal constitutionalism, because they feared international disapproval and damage to their alignment with the United States.
+The United States as bastion of anticommunism during the Cold War provided the ideology the authoritarians used to justify their hold on power.
+Washington also preached liberal democracy, which forced the authoritarians to assume the contradictory position of defending democracy while destroying it.
+Their concern for appearances caused them to abstain from personal dictatorship by requiring each successive general-president to hand over power to a successor.

 Establishing the regime, Castelo Branco

-The Army could not find a civilian politician acceptable to all of the factions that supported the ouster of João Goulart.

-On 9 April 1964 coup leaders published the First Institutional Act, which greatly limited the freedoms of the 1946 constitution.
-The president was granted authority to remove elected officials from office, dismiss civil servants, and revoke for 10 years the political rights of those found guilty of subversion or misuse of public funds.
-On 11 April 1964 the Congress elected the Army Chief of Staff, Marshal Humberto de Alencar Castelo Branco as president for the remainder of Goulart's term.
+The Brazilian Army could find no civilian politician acceptable to all the factions that supported Goulart's ouster.
+On 9 April 1964, coup leaders published the First Institutional Act, which greatly limited the civil liberties of the 1946 constitution.
+The act granted the president the authority to remove elected officials, dismiss civil servants, and revoke for 10 years the political rights of those found guilty of subversion or misuse of public funds.
+On 11 April 1964, Congress elected the Army Chief of Staff, marshal Humberto de Alencar Castelo Branco, president for the remainder of Goulart's term.

-Castelo Branco had intentions of overseeing a radical reform of the political-economic system and then returning power to elected officials.
+Castelo Branco intended to oversee radical reform of the political-economic system and then return power to elected officials.
 He refused to remain in power beyond the remainder of Goulart's term or to institutionalize the military in power.
-However, competing demands radicalized the situation.
-Military "hard-line" wanted a complete purge of left-wing and populist influences while civilian politicians obstructed Castelo Branco's reforms.
+But competing demands changed the situation.
+Military hard-liners wanted a complete purge of left-wing and populist influences and civilian politicians obstructed Castelo Branco's reforms.
 The latter accused him of hard-line actions to achieve his objectives, and the former accused him of leniency.
-On 27 October 1965, after victory of opposition candidates in two provincial elections, he signed the Second Institutional act which purged Congress, removed objectionable state governors and expanded president's arbitrary powers at the expense of the legislative and judiciary branches.
+On 27 October 1965, after opposition candidates won two state elections, he signed the Second Institutional act, which purged Congress, removed objectionable state governors, and expanded the president's arbitrary powers at the expense of the legislative and judiciary branches.
 This gave him the latitude to repress the populist left but also provided the subsequent governments of Artur da Costa e Silva (1967–69) and Emílio Garrastazu Médici (1969–74) with a "legal" basis for their hard-line authoritarian rule.